Your Most Loving Relationships

 In present-moment awareness, you choose genuine behaviors and responses that alter and resolve relationship dynamics.

-You’re likely ready to create some new dynamics in your relationships.
-Perhaps you’ve even got a relationship or two that you could visualize coming to conclusion, letting go.
+Do you feel ready to create some new dynamics in your relationships?
+Perhaps you’ve got a relationship or two that would benefit from this process.
+Maybe even a relationship that you can imagine reaching closure and letting go.
 Imagine moving out of oppositional energy to find new and different ways of engaging and interacting.